Establish Specialised Agency to Harness AfCFTA Opportunities, Afreximbank Tells Nigeria - THISDAYLIVE

-President of the African Export-Import Bank (Afreximbank), Prof. Benedict Oramah, has urged Nigeria to set up a specialised agency to enable it take advantage of the opportunities offered by the implementation of the African Continental Free Trade Area (AfCFTA).
+President of the African Export-Import Bank (Afreximbank), Prof. Benedict Oramah, has urged Nigeria to set up a specialised agency to enable it take advantage of the opportunities inherent in the implementation of the African Continental Free Trade Area (AfCFTA).

-Delivering a keynote address at a dinner and gala night organised to mark the 59th anniversary of Nigeria’s independence, Oramah said that such an agency should be the arrow head for achieving Nigeria’s strategic objectives for its membership of the AfCFTA.
+Delivering a keynote address at a dinner and gala night organised to mark Nigeria’s 59th Independence Day celebration, Oramah said such an agency should be the arrow-head for achieving Nigeria’s strategic objectives for its membership of the AfCFTA.

 According to him, Nigeria’s goal should be set out in a carefully developed strategy and entrusted to an accountable set of people to implement.

-He noted that while the promise of the AfCFTA in terms of development outcomes was not in question, the road ahead was likely to be rough and turbulent, adding that Nigeria should consider triggering an adjustment process for operators in sectors likely to be negatively impacted and putting in place arrangements to support those that could become competitive by simple retooling and transforming from import substitution to export orientation.
+He noted that while the prospects of the AfCFTA in terms of development were not in question, the road ahead was likely to be rough and turbulent, saying Nigeria should consider triggering an adjustment process for operators in sectors likely to be negatively impacted and putting in place arrangements to support those that could become competitive by simple re-tooling and transforming from import substitution to export orientation.

 He also urged the government to make credible trade information available to Nigerian businesses interested in international trade, especially intra-African trade, arguing that while the AfCFTA creates the legal basis for a potential pan-African market in goods and services, the creation of that market was the job of economic agents whose operations were usually driven by information.